timothyrenner/slamdring/README.md

-# Slamdring, the API Hammer
+# Slamdring, the HTTP Hammer

 > Turgon, King of Gondolin, wields, has, and holds the tool Slamdring, Foe of HTTP's realm, Hammer of the APIs.